 By coincidence, Jay Hancock underscores this problem in the Baltimore Sun today, poking more than a little fun at a Maryland law firm that sent out a “look who I sued” press release that ended up sounding like a press release for the musician the law firm was suing (Ne-Yo).

-There is another moral to this story: if you are going to put yourself out there, think about how you are doing it.
+There is another moral to this story: if you will put yourself out there, think about how you are doing it.
 Did anyone at this firm read this press release before it went out?
-Now, if you Google the law firm which, by all accounts is a fine law firm, you get this article third.
+Now, if you Google the law firm which is a fine one, you get this article third.
 That’s not good PR.

 (I’m not naming the firm because I don’t want this blog post to be on the list.)